Xue Dingshan: Legend and literary origins

-Following the capture of White Tiger Pass, Xue Dingshan and Fan Lihua led Tang forces in a successful campaign to pacify the Western Barbarians.
-Key adversaries, including Su Baotong, the Flying Cymbal Monk, and the Iron Plaque Taoist, were executed during the campaign.
-In recognition of their contributions, Emperor Gaozong of Tang bestowed a series of noble titles: Xue Dingshan was enfeoffed as the King of the Two Liaos; his first wife, Dou Xiantong, was granted the title of Lady Dingguo ("Defender of the Nation"); his second wife, Chen Jinding, received the title of Lady Baoguo ("Protector of the Nation"); and his third wife, Fan Lihua, was enfeoffed as Marquis Weining and elevated to the rank of First-Class Lady.
+Following the capture of White Tiger Pass, Xue Dingshan and Fan Lihua led the Tang forces in a campaign against the Western Barbarians.
+During the campaign, several of their principal opponents, including Su Baotong, the Flying Cymbal Monk, and the Iron Plaque Taoist, were killed.
+In recognition of their military achievements, Emperor Gaozong of Tang bestowed noble titles on members of the Xue family.
+Xue Dingshan was enfeoffed as the King of the Two Liaos; his first wife, Dou Xiantong, was granted the title of Lady Dingguo ("Defender of the Nation"); his second wife, Chen Jinding, received the title of Lady Baoguo ("Protector of the Nation"); and his third wife, Fan Lihua, was enfeoffed as Marquis Weining and elevated to the rank of First-Class Lady.